OB-lab/James-et-al.-2023-MolecularEcology/README.md

 ### Marking PCR duplicates

-For natural population samples, ```samblaster v.0.1.24``` was used on default parameter (using the option to work from a Samtools-sorted file) to mark PCR duplicates for removal.
+For natural population samples, ```samblaster v.0.1.24``` [(Faust and Hall, 2014)](https://academic.oup.com/bioinformatics/article/30/17/2503/2748175) was used on default parameter (using the option to work from a Samtools-sorted file) to mark PCR duplicates for removal.

 ```
-samblaster -M ind1_sorted.bam
+samblaster -M ind1_sorted.bam > ind1_mdup.cln.sorted.bam
 ```

 For natural population samples, ```Picard v2.22``` was used on default parameter (using the option to work from a sorted file) to mark PCR duplicates for removal.